dwijnand/sbt-project-graph/README.md

 Therefore it is recommended to install it as a [global plugin][Global plugins] so that it's always available.

-To do so, add it to to `~/.sbt/0.13/plugins/plugins.sbt` (create if necessary) as such:
+To do so, add it to `~/.sbt/0.13/plugins/plugins.sbt` (create if necessary) as such:

     addSbtPlugin("com.dwijnand.sbtprojectgraph" % "sbt-project-graph" % "0.1.0")